Most of blades made in the Bizen province may be either the kobuse or the

 e = cutting edge steel

-In this case there is one more, a third kind of steel - the cutting edge steel which is the hardest of all.
+In this case there is one more, a third kind of steel - the cutting edge

 The core steel is the mildest.